Derivatives for smooth representations of GL(n,R) and GL(n,C): Introduction

 The Langlands classification presents any irreducible representation as a ``smallest" subquotient of a parabolic induction of a discrete series representation.
 In the non-archimedean case the discrete series representations can be presented as ``largest" subquotients of parabolic induction of cuspidal representations.
 The Zelevinsky classification is dual (under the Zelevinsky involution) to the Langlands classification.
 Namely, the Zelevinsky classification presents any irreducible representation as a ``largest" subquotient of a generalized Speh representation corresponding to a segment of cuspidal representations and any such Speh representation as a ``smallest" subquotient of a parabolic induction of a cuspidal representation.

 Such a nice picture cannot exist in the archimedean case or even in the complex case.
-Indeed, in this case only $G_1$ has discrete series representations.
-Thus one would expect that the natural analog of generalized Speh representation as above exists only for $G_1$.
-Thus, the naive analogy would suggest that any irreducible representation is the ``largest" subquotient of a principal series representation.
+Indeed, $GL_n(\C)$ has discrete series representations only for $n=1$.
+Thus one would expect that in the complex case the natural analog of generalized Speh representation as above exists only for $GL_1(\C)$.
+Therefore, the naive analogy would suggest that any irreducible representation is the ``largest" subquotient of a principal series representation.
 This is not true.
 Moreover, it is even not true that any irreducible representation is the ``largest" subquotient of a monomial representation (i.e. a Bernstein-Zelevinsky product of characters)\Dima{, or even the ``largest" subquotient of a BZ-product of finite-dimensional representations}.

-The n-th derivative of representations of $G_n$ is the Whittaker functor.
+The $n$-th derivative of representations of $G_n$ is the Whittaker functor.
 Thus, a special case of Theorem \ref{thm:main} implies that the Whittaker functor is exact and maps a principal series representation to a one-dimensional space.
 This is known for any quasi-split reductive group by \cite{Kos} and \cite{CHM}.